-- In 2016 the National Eisteddfod fundraising committee used the grounds to host a concert by 'Abergavenny's Elvis'. - In 2016 and 2017 we were the venue for the AM Festival, a family friendly day with a series of performances by local bands.
-This was hosted by the Round Table and raised money for local causes.
+- In 2016 the National Eisteddfod fundraising committee used the grounds to host a concert by 'Abergavenny's Elvis'. - In 2016, 2017 and 2018 we were the venue for the AM Festival, a family friendly day with a series of performances by local bands.
+This was hosted by the Round Table and raised money for local causes. - o In 2018 we hosted a Silent Disco.

-- Wedding parties and drinks receptions
+Wedding parties and drinks receptions

-- A small number of successful wedding breakfast parties and evenings receptions have been held within the Castle grounds. - The grounds have also been used by the nearby Angel Hotel for drinks receptions and wedding photographs
+- A small number of successful wedding breakfast parties and evenings receptions have been held within the Castle grounds. - The grounds are also used by the nearby Angel Hotel for drinks receptions and wedding photographs

-Community group activities
+- Community group activities